 These are the settings used to test the SteelSeries Arctis Nova Pro Wireless, and our results are only valid with these settings.

-The SteelSeries Arctis Nova Pro Wireless have a fair noise isolation performance.
-Unlike other headphones from this manufacturer, like the SteelSeries Arctis Nova 5 Wireless, they have an active noise cancelling (ANC) system, which can help filter out some lower and midrange background noise like the hum of a computer fan, but they don't really tackle deep rumbles like bus engines very effectively.
-The isolation created by the seal around your ears does the bulk of the work to block out high-pitched noises.
-In addition, when ANC is on, they have a high noise floor with an audible buzzing sound.
-If you want to tackle commute or travel-related noise, you'll want to check out more casual-use headphones like the Razer Barracuda Pro Wireless instead.
+The SteelSeries Arctis Nova Pro Wireless have a good noise isolation performance.
+Unlike other headphones from this manufacturer, like the SteelSeries Arctis Nova 5 Wireless, they have an active noise cancelling (ANC) system, which helps filter out some lower and mid-range background noise like the rumble of a bus going past your window or the chatter of your roommates.
+You'll likely still hear some of those kinds of sounds, but they'll be much less distracting.
+The headphones do a good job filtering out high-pitched sounds like fan whine.
+It's worth noting that when ANC is on, they have a high noise floor with an audible buzzing sound.

 The SteelSeries Arctis Nova Pro Wireless' leakage performance is great.
 The leakage is mostly concentrated in the mid to treble range and sounds somewhat thin.
 That said, if you're gaming at high volumes in a moderately noisy environment, it's unlikely you'll disturb others around you.